Larry Householder

-Larry Lee Householder (born June 6, 1959) is an American former politician and felon, who was convicted in the largest bribery corruption scandal in Ohio's history.
+Larry Lee Householder (born June 6, 1959) is an American former politician who was convicted in the Ohio FirstEnergy bribery scandal, the largest bribery corruption scandal in Ohio's history.
 Householder was the state representative for Ohio's 72nd district and was a two-time Speaker of the Ohio House of Representatives.
 He is a member of the Republican Party.
 Householder represented the same district from 1997 to 2004, including as speaker from 2001 to 2004.
 In 2016, he was elected to the Statehouse again, and on January 7, 2019, he was re-elected to serve as speaker.
 His district included Coshocton and Perry counties, as well as about half of Licking County.

 On July 21, 2020, the FBI arrested Householder on federal RICO charges.
 The charges allege that his return to politics in 2016 was part of a criminal conspiracy.
 The Ohio House of Representatives unanimously removed Householder as speaker on July 30.
 In November 2020, Householder won reelection to his seat in the Ohio House of Representatives but he was expelled from the House on June 16, 2021.
-Householder was convicted of racketeering after a jury trial and received the maximum sentence of 20 years in federal prison on June 29, 2023, for his role in the Ohio nuclear bribery scandal.
+Householder was convicted of racketeering after a jury trial and received the maximum sentence of 20 years in federal prison on June 29, 2023, for his role in the bribery scandal.
 As a convicted felon, Ohio law prohibits Householder from holding public office in the state.
 He is currently imprisoned at Federal Correctional Institution, Elkton in Elkton, Ohio.

 Early life and education

-Born in Zanesville, Ohio, Householder was raised in Junction City, Ohio where he worked on his family's farm.
+Born in Zanesville, Ohio, Householder was raised in Junction City, Ohio, where he worked on his family's farm.
 He then attended Ohio University, earning a degree in political science.
 He is married with six children.